Robert Murray Stamp

 England, Northern Ireland).
 If a note is still in

 circulation, or is only recently out of circulation, it is

 unlikely to have any collectable value above its face value.
 If

 Obsolete UK.
-It is
+It

 therefore potentially of more value.
 Anything that is out of

 their face value, depending on their condition.
 For example, a

 moderately scarce note that might sell for a good percentage

 premium in average quality, and would possibly only be worth

 banking if in a poor state.